-- Recognized as the top Postgraduate Training Program in Ontario by PARO in 2018. - Program Administrator awarded the PARO 2023 Lois H. Ross Resident Advocate Award. - Learner-centred with a well-supported and resident led wellness program. - Excellent mentoring and career advisement. - Strong experience with and leadership in Competency-based Medical Education (CBME). - Great waterfront and family friendly city.
+- Recognized as the top Postgraduate Training Program in Ontario by PARO in 2018. - Program Administrator awarded the PARO 2023 Lois H. Ross Resident Advocate Award. - Consistently engaged in continuous quality improvement of the program with a resident-centred approach. - Significant support for the PGY-3 Royal College exam (prep sessions, dedicated half day series, protected group study-nights, time off). - Excellent mentoring and career advisement. - Formal POCUS curriculum integrated into Academic Hallf Day with a focus on hands-on teaching.

+Strong experience with and leadership in

+- Competency-based Medical Education (CBME).
+All 3 electives scheduled prior to Block 4 of the PGY-3 - year (to ensure all electives are "pre-carms").
+Great waterfront and family friendly city.